Sino-Tibetan languages: Van Driem (1997, 2001)

-Van Driem, like Shafer, rejects a primary split between Chinese and the rest, suggesting that Chinese owes its traditional privileged place in Sino-Tibetan to historical, typological, and cultural, rather than linguistic, criteria.
+George van Driem, like Shafer, rejects a primary split between Chinese and the rest, suggesting that Chinese owes its traditional privileged place in Sino-Tibetan to historical, typological, and cultural, rather than linguistic, criteria.
 He calls the entire family "Tibeto-Burman", a name he says has historical primacy, but other linguists who reject a privileged position for Chinese nevertheless continue to call the resulting family "Sino-Tibetan".

-Like Matisoff, van Driem acknowledges that the relationships of the "Kuki–Naga" languages (Kuki, Mizo, Meitei, etc.), both amongst each other and to the other languages of the family, remain unclear.
+Like Matisoff, van Driem acknowledges that the relationships of the Kuki-Naga languages (Kuki, Mizo, Meitei, etc.), both amongst each other and to the other languages of the family, remain unclear.
 However, rather than placing them in a geographic grouping, as Matisoff does, van Driem leaves them unclassified.
 He has proposed several hypotheses, including the reclassification of Chinese to a Sino-Bodic subgroup: